Topics

 (4)Ultra-processed foods (UPFs)

-Food processing, in essence, refers to “various operations by which raw foodstuffs are made suitable for consumption, cooking, or storage,” and virtually all foods undergo some form of processing before being eaten.
-Therefore, processing itself is not inherently bad.
+Food processing, in essence, refers to the operations by which raw food materials are made suitable for consumption, cooking, or storage, and virtually all foods undergo some form of processing before being eaten.
+In other words, processing itself is not inherently harmful.

-These foods are high in refined grains, added sugars, salt, saturated fats, and trans fats, making them energy-dense.
-On the other hand, they are poor sources of dietary fiber, protein, and micronutrients.
+These foods are typically high in refined grains, added sugars, salt, and fats, making them highly energy-dense.
+In contrast, they are generally poor sources of dietary fiber, protein, and micronutrients.

-Additionally, flavorings, colorings, emulsifiers, non-sugar sweeteners, and other cosmetic additives are often added to these products to mask undesirable qualities of the final product[5].
+In addition, additives such as flavorings, colorings, emulsifiers, and sweeteners are often added to mask undesirable qualities of the final product [5].

-Nevertheless, since the 1980s, the consumption of ultra-processed foods (UPFs) has rapidly increased not only in developed countries but also in developing nations, largely driven by transnational corporations.
+Nevertheless, since the 1980s, the consumption of UPFs has increased rapidly not only in developed countries but also in developing nations, largely driven by multinational corporations [3].

 Ultra-processed foods

-The evidence based on the NOVA classification so far suggests that the decline in minimally processed foods and home cooking, alongside the replacement of food supplies with ultra-processed foods, is associated with unhealthy nutritional profiles and an increase in several diet-related diseases[3].
+Research based on the NOVA classification system has shown that the decline in minimally processed foods and home cooking, together with the increasing replacement of traditional diets by UPFs, is associated with unhealthy nutritional profiles and a higher prevalence of several diet-related diseases [3].

 3. Consumption of UPFs and its association with obesity

-A cross-sectional study based on data from Brazil’s 2008–2009 Household Budget Survey found that household availability of UPFs was positively correlated with both the average BMI and obesity prevalence.
-Those in the highest quartile (Note 2) of household consumption of UPFs were 37% more likely to be obese compared to those in the lowest quartile[9]
+♦A cross-sectional study based on data from Brazil’s 2008–2009 Household Budget Survey found that household consumption of UPFs was positively associated with both average BMI and obesity prevalence.
+Individuals in the highest UPF consumption group were 37% more likely to be obese than those in the lowest consumption group [9].

-♦A prospective cohort study conducted since 1999 among graduates of the University of Navarra in Spain tracked 8,451 participants who were not overweight at baseline for about nine years.
+♦A prospective cohort study conducted among graduates of the University of Navarra in Spain followed 8,451 participants who were not overweight or obese at baseline for about nine years.

 unbalanced diet

-The research group concluded that higher consumption of UPFs was associated with substantially lower diet quality among children and adults.
-These findings were consistent with previous studies conducted in several countries[12].
+The researchers concluded that higher consumption of UPFs was associated with substantially lower diet quality among both children and adults.

-The WF meal consisted of multigrain bread (containing whole sunflower seeds and whole-grain kernels) and cheddar cheese, while the PF meal consisted of white bread and a processed cheese product.
+The WF meal consisted of multigrain bread (containing whole grains and sunflower seeds) and cheddar cheese, whereas the PF meal consisted of white bread and a processed cheese product.

 Bran, Germ